IAmJonoBo/Hotpass-Win64/docs/reference/mcp-extension-points.md

+---
+title: Reference — MCP extension points
+summary: Extend the MCP server safely by registering new tools, policies, or orchestration helpers.
+last_updated: 2025-11-03
+---

-# MCP Extension Points and Operational Notes
+# MCP extension points and operational notes

 Hotpass exposes its MCP surface as an extensible platform.
 This reference documents the supported hooks, guardrails, and quality expectations for additional agent integrations.